 Nutrition Affects Cancer Risk

 Registered dietitian nutritionist Barbara Quinn reflects on the impact of nutrition on cancer risk.
-She quotes the Nutritional Sciences Program’s core faculty member Dr. Johanna Lampe.
-Dr. Lampe shares her expertise from Fred Hutchinson Cancer Research Center on how beneficial microbes in our gut may help fight off the development of colon cancer.
+Quinn quotes Nutritional Sciences Program core faculty member Johanna Lampe who shares her expertise from Fred Hutchinson Cancer Research Center on how beneficial microbes in our gut may help fight off the development of colon cancer.